-—Europe is during the cold war could give the false impression of a stability of the populations
+—Europe is during the cold war could give the false impression of the stability of the populations

-– shipwrecks in the Mediterranean, global trend of closing borders, Calais camps = migration phenomenon – current issue.
+—Shipwrecks in the Mediterranean, the global trend of closing borders, Calais camps = migration phenomenon – current issue.

-– migratio in Latin = passage from one place to another; im-inward and ex-outward = emigrant: leaving land of origin and immigrant: entering territory not native
+—migrate in Latin = passage from one place to another; im-inward and ex-outward = emigrants: leaving land of origin and immigrants: entering territory not native

-– foreigner: a person with a nationality other than that of the country where he or she resides.
-Immigrant: person residing for at least 1 year + foreign born abroad, may have acquired nationality of another country by naturalization or marriage = has civil rights of a native.
+—Foreigner: a person with a nationality other than that of the country where he or she resides.
+Immigrant: a person residing for at least 1 year + foreign born abroad may have acquired the nationality of another country by naturalization or marriage = has civil rights of a native.
 Refugee status: granted by a State that commits itself to receive a refugee because of the persecution he/she has suffered in his/her country of origin (thanks to the 1951 Geneva Convention).
-Asylum seeker: person who applies for refugee status, transitional status
+Asylum seekers: a person who applies for refugee status, transitional status.

-– some camps welcome workers in slavery situation, e.g. China because of lack of manpower = keep away from society, employers confiscate passports….
+-Some camps welcome workers in slavery situations, e.g. China because of lack of manpower = keep away from society, employers confiscate passports…